eddsansome/smartflix/README.md

   - ~~cron jobs for tidying up the DB~~

   - im sure a lot of the code could be refactored to make it not as shit / tidier...
 WIP 😅
-  - data normalization (Actor, Genre, etc)
+  - data normalization (Actor, Genre, Writer etc)

 Docker help: